nicsuzor/wikijuris/ausip/plant_breeders_rights.markdown

 ## The Plant Breeder’s Rights Act 1994 (Cth)

-Australia is a Member of UPOV 1991, and this is the basis of Australia’s //Plant Breeder’s Rights Act 1994// (Cth) [^AUTOREPLACEDPBRActENDREPLACE]
+Australia is a Member of UPOV 1991, and this is the basis of Australia’s _Plant Breeder’s Rights Act 1994_ (Cth) [^AUTOREPLACEDPBRActENDREPLACE]
-[^AUTOREPLACEDPBRActENDREPLACE]: //PBR Act//
+[^AUTOREPLACEDPBRActENDREPLACE]: _PBR Act_
  [^AUTOREPLACEDInitiallytheAustralianGovernmentintroducedthePlantVarietyRightsAct1987CththiswasrepealedandreplacedbythePBRActENDREPLACE]
-[^AUTOREPLACEDInitiallytheAustralianGovernmentintroducedthePlantVarietyRightsAct1987CththiswasrepealedandreplacedbythePBRActENDREPLACE]: Initially the Australian Government introduced the //Plant Variety Rights Act 1987// (Cth): this was repealed and replaced by the //PBR Act//.
+[^AUTOREPLACEDInitiallytheAustralianGovernmentintroducedthePlantVarietyRightsAct1987CththiswasrepealedandreplacedbythePBRActENDREPLACE]: Initially the Australian Government introduced the _Plant Variety Rights Act 1987_ (Cth): this was repealed and replaced by the _PBR Act_.
 .
 The constitutional validity of plant variety protection was challenged in Grain Pool of Western Australia v Commonwealth [^AUTOREPLACEDGrainPoolofWAvTheCommonwealth2000HCA14ENDREPLACE]
-[^AUTOREPLACEDGrainPoolofWAvTheCommonwealth2000HCA14ENDREPLACE]: Grain Pool of WA v The Commonwealth [2000] HCA 14 , with the majority of the High Court concluding that the //PBR Act// (and earlier PVR Act 1987 (Cth)) were valid under the intellectual property power of the Constitution [^AUTOREPLACEDs51xviiiENDREPLACE]
+[^AUTOREPLACEDGrainPoolofWAvTheCommonwealth2000HCA14ENDREPLACE]: Grain Pool of WA v The Commonwealth [2000] HCA 14 , with the majority of the High Court concluding that the _PBR Act_ (and earlier PVR Act 1987 (Cth)) were valid under the intellectual property power of the Constitution [^AUTOREPLACEDs51xviiiENDREPLACE]
 [^AUTOREPLACEDs51xviiiENDREPLACE]: s 51(xviii
 .

-The //PBR Act// establishes Australia’s system of registration of new plant varieties.
+The _PBR Act_ establishes Australia’s system of registration of new plant varieties.
 There are five key features of the PBR Act which will be discussed below.

 ### Application Process